-- 52. There are three grounds on which such a request can be made: - if additional relevant evidence becomes available which could not reasonably have been shared during the course of the investigation and/or where it is alleged that there is a substantial flaw in Council's ruling and/or
+- 49. There are three grounds on which such a request can be made: - if additional relevant evidence becomes available which could not reasonably have been shared during the course of the investigation.
+New evidence that post-dates the conclusion of a case will not be accepted and/or where it is alleged that there is a substantial flaw in Council's ruling and/or where it is alleged that there is a substantial flaw in the process by which that ruling was made.

-- where it is alleged that there is a substantial flaw in the process by which that ruling was made. - 53.
-No review will proceed if the point at issue is the subject of simultaneous legal action between anyone directly involved.
+50. No review will proceed if the point at issue is the subject of simultaneous legal action between anyone directly involved.
 Requests for a review should make plain that no such action is underway.